plone/documentation/docs/glossary.md

 CMS
     Content Management System

+cookiecutter
+    A command-line utility that creates projects from cookiecutters (project templates), e.g. creating a Python package project from a Python package project template.

+cookiecutter-zope-instance
+    cookiecutter-zope-instance is a cookiecutter template to create a full and complex configuration of a Zope WSGI instance.

 CSS
     Cascading Style Sheets (CSS) is a stylesheet language used for describing the (most of the times visual) representation of web pages.